Top 9 Activities & Best Things To Do in Port Barton

 Port Barton is perfectly located on the western coast to witness the sunset each night.

 The convenient location of Itaytay Beach in Port Barton town means it is also a great spot to sunbathe and laze around during the day.
-From here, you can see all of the boats leaving for the island hopping tours.

 Note: Itaytay Beach, and Port Barton in general, is known for box jellyfish in the water.
 This is worse in the months of March and April.
-If you are hoping for a paddle, be sure to check with the locals if the water is safe.
+If you are hoping for a paddle, be sure to check with the locals if the water is safe

-Enjoy Port Barton nightlife
+Enjoy Port Barton Nightlife

 Perhaps surprisingly, Port Barton has some of the best nightlife in Palawan.